Meet the Editors at BISA 2021 Conference, 21-23 June 2021

 How to apply

-By Friday 14 May 2021, please submit as one document to firstname.lastname@example.org:
+By Friday 21 May 2021 (extended deadline), please submit as one document to firstname.lastname@example.org:

 - An article abstract of no more than 250 words;